Schedule a Demo

 Legislation has evolved in line with the emergence of swatting.
 In 2015, a bill was introduced that would make swatting a federal crime and increase penalties.
 In 2018, a bill was introduced to Congress that would amend the Communications Act of 1934 to “provide enhanced penalties” for swatting, and demand the swatting reimburse expenses incurred.

-Unfortunately, owing to the nature of these offenses, a great deal of difficulty can be observed when trying to identify and unmask the perpetrators.
+Unfortunately, owing to the nature of swatting, it is incredibly difficult to identify and unmask the perpetrators.
 When placing a hoax call, swatters will typically lean upon caller ID spoofing (where deliberately falsified information is transmitted to the caller ID display to disguise identity) of the use of teletypewriter (TTY) relay.

-Regardless of this, prosecutions can be and are achieved, with some significant sentences of up to 20 years being attributed in recent times.
+Regardless of this, prosecutions can be and are achieved, with some significant sentences of up to 20 years.

 How Can Swatting Attacks Be Prevented?